piyalcodes/react-hono-users-list/README.md

-# Download the latest nodejs
+# Download the latest nodejs, and lets configure the settings

 1. Open vs code & go to Extension, and download following